alphalemon/alphalemon-docs/add-custom-block-advanced-part-2.rst

     1. Create a block that includes other blocks
     2. Add an editor for the main block
-    3. Make a block not wisible in the adder menu.
+    3. Make a block not visible in the adder menu.
     4. Create a block that manage a list of blocks
     5. Use the inlinelist plugin